 Must Read: How Super Espresso Automatic Machine Works

 When your espresso is brewed within 20 seconds, you will get a lighter body result.
 When it is brewed within 40-45 seconds you will get a heavier body result and a tasty espresso.
 In order words, the slower the espresso the sweeter your espresso, the quicker your espresso, the bitter the result.

-Three factors are determining the amount of time an espresso should:
+Three factors are determining the amount of time an espresso should take

 The lower the pressure, the slower your espresso shot will run and the lower the flow rate will be.

-The basket determines the flow due to the number and wideness of the hole.
+The coffee basket determines the flow due to the number and wideness of the holes.
 The more openings the basket has, the easier it is for the water to flow through it.